navi-language/website/learn.md

 }

 impl User {
-  /// This is doc comment for a function.
+  /// This is a doc comment for a function.
   ///
   /// ## Args
   ///